Diane Colombelli-Négrel – Research Lead

 Jules is a is a PhD student under the supervision of Diane Colombelli-Négrel and Sonia Kleindorfer investigating the ecology of the endangered southern emu-wrens.

-Emma Vanderzon – Honours student
+Emma Vanderzon – PhD student

-Arisha Silverlake – Honours student
+Arisha Silverlake – PhD student

 Stephen Hedges – Research Assistant